arnaud4d/documentation/docs/API/WebFormClass.md

 * change
 * On Load

-> The On Load event triggers when the `WebForm` component loads.
+The On Load event is triggered when the `WebForm` component loads.

 #### Example